Ryuuu825/quick-notes-host/readme.md

 # quick-note-host
 Build a navigation page with a list of links to other markdown files, allowing u to navigate between them through web links.
-Also display your markdown in html.
+Also display your markdown & latex math expression in html.

 just see this example:
 https://Ryuuu825.github.io/quick-notes-host?md=nav_page.md